ICOs Make Sense For Many Users, But Others Might Want to Wait

 There have been very few ICOs in the history of cryptocurrency where buying into the ICO netted a better price than one could have got on the open market.

-In other words, although some ICOs are worth supporting (just like some crowdfunding projects are worth supporting), in terms of dollar value… it is rarely worth buying into an ICO.
+In other words, although some ICOs are worth supporting (just like some crowdfunding projects are worth supporting), in terms of dollar value only… it is rarely worth buying into an ICO if you know you would be willing and able to purchase the tokens after they go on the open market (if you don’t think you would, then its a different story and the ICO makes a ton of sense).

-Here I have to note, you should almost never buy a token right after the ICO (as prices tend to be high for a moment), what you should do is wait a month or two (and inversely, generally it is worth dumping a token right after the ICO and buying again later).
+Here I have to note, if you do want to wait until after the token goes live to buy, you should almost never buy a token right after the ICO (as prices tend to be high for a moment).
+What you should do instead is wait a few days at least, perhaps a week, but as long as a month or two before buying (and inversely, generally it can be fruitful to sell a token right after the ICO and then buy again later).

-I get that this isn’t the ideal thing to say, as I want this all not to be the case… but like, it has historically been the case, and this is a place to discuss facts, not wishes.
+I get that this isn’t the ideal thing to say, as I want this all not to be the case… but, it has historically been the case, and this is a place to discuss facts, not wishes.

-With that said, if your skill level isn’t at a place where you can use EtherDelta fluidly, and you don’t mind buying into an ICO and then holding until the token makes its way to a reputable exchange, then there isn’t much to worry about here.
+With that said, I should reiterate this point: if your skill level isn’t at a place where you can use an exchange like EtherDelta fluidly, and/or if you don’t mind buying into an ICO and then holding until the token makes its way to a reputable exchange, then there isn’t much to worry about here.

 Sure, you’ll miss a window of opportunity, but that window becomes pretty theoretical if you don’t have the ability to jump through it.

-However, if you aren’t worried about navigating some token trades on a site like EtherDelta, and/or you are thinking about this all just in terms of dollar value, consider skipping the ICO phase and buying the same token on the open market (or entering during an ICO and then very quickly selling off your stack for a profit).
+However, if you aren’t worried about missing a token in a worst case, and you aren’t worried about navigating some token trades on a site like EtherDelta, and/or you are thinking about this all just in terms of dollar value, consider skipping the ICO phase and buying the same token on the open market (or entering during an ICO and then very quickly selling off your stack for a profit).

 The problem with ICOs is that they pose risk upfront, and then generally see their token prices decline afterwords.

-That one two punch makes even some really interesting ICOs lackluster in practice.
+That one two punch makes even some really interesting ICOs lackluster in practice compared to other methods of obtaining the tokens.
 Tokens that really should do well, and companies that really do offer something interesting, still can’t avoid the reality of the market (the reality being that early investors dump tokens and then price declines until that token can get picked up on a decent exchange or two).

 Thus, it really doesn’t matter what the discount is, 9 times out of 10 the token will be cheaper later.
 Not only that, but 9 times out of 10 your Ether (or whatever you use to buy the token) will be worth more.